ebanner/ygyl-player/README.md

 ## Browser Differences

 If you want to leave the app open in a tab and autoplay webms ad infinitum then use firefox.
-Chrome will not autoplay each webm.
+Chrome will not autoplay webms.

 ## Credits